Sequential Monte Carlo Bandits: SMC for multi-armed bandits

-These transition distributions are used when propagating per-arm parameters in Steps 5 and 7 of Algorithm~\ref{alg:sir-mab}.
-The propagation of parameter samples in the SIR algorithm is fundamental for the accuracy of the sequential approximation to the posterior, and the performance of the SIR-based MAB policy as well.
+These transition distributions are used when propagating per-arm parameter densities in Steps 5 and 9 of Algorithm~\ref{alg:sir-mab}.
+They are fundamental for the accuracy of the sequential, random measure-based approximation to the posterior, and the downstream performance of the proposed SMC-based MAB policies.

+Caution must be exercised when using SMC to approximate the dynamic bandit model's posteriors.
+Notably, the impact of non-Markovian transition distributions in SMC performance must be taken into consideration: the sufficient statistics in Equations~\eqref{eqn:dynamics_rb}-\eqref{eqn:dynamics_rb_aux} depend on the full history of the model dynamics.
+Here, we use general linear models, for which it can be shown that, if stationarity conditions are met, the autocovariance function decays quickly, \ie the dependence of general linear models on past samples decays exponentially~\citep{j-Urteaga2016,j-Urteaga2016a}.

+When exponential forgetting holds in the latent space ---\ie the dependence on past samples decays exponentially, and is negligible after a certain lag--- one can establish uniform-in-time convergence of SMC methods for functions that depend only on recent states, see~\citep{j-Kantas2015} and references therein.

+More broadly, one can establish uniform-in-time convergence for path functionals that depend only on recent states, as the Monte Carlo error of $p_M(\theta_{t-\tau:t}|\HH_{1:t})$ with respect to $p(\theta_{t-\tau:t}|\HH_{1:t})$ is uniformly bounded over time.
+This quick forgetting property is fundamental for the successful performance of SMC methods for inference of linear dynamical states in practice~\citep{j-Urteaga2017b,j-Urteaga2016,j-Urteaga2016a}.

+Nevertheless, we acknowledge that any improved SMC solution that mitigates path-degeneracy issues can only be beneficial for the performance of the proposed SMC-based policies.